Mayor Lori Lightfoot, Chicago Public Schools CEO Dr. Jackson will provide an update on reopening plans

-The announcement is expected to come during a press conference late Sunday morning.
+"At long last, CPS has finally reached a tentative agreement" Lightfoot announced during a press conference Sunday afternoon.

-Teachers Union officials took to Twitter Sunday morning to say, "We do not yet have an agreement with Chicago Public Schools.
+Teachers Union officials took to Twitter mere hours before Lightfoot's announcement to say, "We do not yet have an agreement with Chicago Public Schools.
 The mayor and her team made an offer to our members late last night, which merits further review.
 We will continue with our democratic process of rank-and-file review throughout the day before any agreement is reached."

 We do not yet have an agreement with Chicago Public Schools.
 The mayor and her team made an offer to our members late last night, which merits further review.
 We will continue with our democratic process of rank-and-file review throughout the day before any agreement is reached.— ChicagoTeachersUnion (@CTULocal1) February 7, 2021